Midwest Geobash, Inc. is the non-profit organization behind the event. We are a registered business in the State of

 Midwest Geobash is a labor of love for us.
 Every year we spend countless hours planning to ensure that MWGB is a fun event for everyone, and honestly sometimes we wonder why we keep doing this without getting paid.
 We love the community of attendees and every year the event feels like a family reunion.
 Here's a quick introduction:

-Pete (The Moop Along) - Pete joined the team with Sonja in 2007 and hasn't looked back since.
-Pete manages most things on the grounds (setup/teardown, vendor setup, facility open/close, etc.), finds the poker run stops, and organizes the flea market.
+Russ (Handyman & Fam) - Russ joined the team in 2014 and hasn't looked back since.
+Russ manages most things on the grounds (setup/teardown, vendor setup, facility open/close, etc.), finds the poker run stops, and organizes the flea market.